cern-fts/puppet-gfal2/README.md

 ```

-and by default gfal2 and the srm, http , gsiftp plugin will be installed and configured.
+and by default gfal2 and the srm, http , gsiftp plugins will be installed and configured.

-Check the test/init.pp manifest to enable other plugins
+Check the test/init.pp manifest to see how to enable other plugins

+detailed instructions on how to configure the different plugins will follow